Who should file

 Refer to: Question 1.1 "What is a trust?" on the "Enhanced reporting rules for trusts and bare trusts: Frequently asked questions" page for a general overview of the legal (non-tax) principles that apply to trusts in Canada.

-The rules governing which trusts must file a T3 return have been enhanced for tax years ending on or after December 31, 2023:
+The rules governing which trusts must file an annual T3 return were enhanced for taxation years ending on or after December 31, 2023.

 - All trusts, unless specific conditions are met, are required to file a T3 return annually.